MoeRayo/survey/README.md

 # survey
-This is a srvey form
+This is a survey form